Perfectly cooked eggs that are easy to peel by steaming them in an instant pot pressure cooker. You can make either hard or soft boiled eggs!

 Look at the beautiful whole peeled egg!
 Now if only my knife had been sharp enough to cut through smoothly.

 My instant pot has been a beloved kitchen appliance in my kitchen for about a year now.
 The multi-pressure cooker acts as a pressure cooker, slow cooker, rice cooker, yogurt maker, steamer and more.
 I love being able to cook dishes faster in it, but my favorite uses have been for the more basic things.
 For instance, it cooks rice in half the time and the rice comes out fluffy and perfectly cooked, like the rice in nice ricer cookers.

-I only learned about the instant pot methodology for cooking eggs recently and it’s been a game changer.
-I can’t wait to use this to make soft boiled egg recipes.
-It’s also great for making hard boiled eggs too.
+I only learned about the instant pot methodology for cooking eggs recently and it’s been a game-changer.
+I can’t wait to use this to make soft boiled egg recipes like my deep-fried eggs.
+It’s also great for making hard-boiled eggs too.